commercionetwork/commercionetwork/docs/README.md

 Economic evaluations:

-The nominal value would correspond to a mere fee expense to the chain of 262,800,000 CCC/Euro.
+The nominal value would correspond to a mere fee expense to the chain of 262,800,000 CCC (equivalent Euro value since 1 CCC = 1 Euro) .
 Also, considering any surcharges applied by the commercio app or similar software, assuming they were all executed using Gold Membership, it would result in a yield of 262 million  CCC per year.

-* Green: 0.24 Surcharge per Year: 6307M
+* Green: 0.24 Surcharge per Year: 6,307M
-* Bronze: 0.11 Surcharge per Year: 2891M
+* Bronze: 0.11 Surcharge per Year: 2,891M
-* Silver: 0.05 Surcharge per Year: 1314M
+* Silver: 0.05 Surcharge per Year: 1,314M